 Figure 2.1 illustrates the resulting propagation curves interpolated from Recommendation ITU-R P.1546 for a fixed transmitter operating at antenna heights of 30 and 250 metres HAAT with an EIRP of 6 dBW.
 The curves have been interpolated for the frequencies 470, 698 and 790 MHz.
 Emax is the free-space field-strength propagation curve.

 Figure 2.1

-Field-strength propagation curves for a 4W (e.r.p.) fixed cognitive transmitter at 30 and 250 metre (HAAT) antenna heights
+Field-strength propagation curves for a 4W (e.i.r.p.) fixed cognitive transmitter at 30 and 250 metre (HAAT) antenna heights